ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/algorithmic-complexity/slides.md

 - Computer program performance is very important:

-    - If a program is too slow in way not met our goals
+    - If a program is too slow in may not met our goals
     - Slow computer programs also present security concerns
     - Sometimes a computation may prove to be infeasible

--   Understanding Algorithmic Complexity:
+-   Understanding algorithmic complexity:

     -   **Q1**: What are the **benefits** of empirical studies?